jchristianhall/dev-exercises/css/src/README.md

 * It'd be interesting to try a microclasses approach, but I think I'll stick with something more traditional like SuitCSS.
 * I think I'll try to implement as much as possible sans-tooling, and then come back over with tooling to make things more production ready.
 * Should I sprite these SVGs for performance?
+* Will I need js for some of these interactions?

 ## Final Thoughts